fubby14/tOoIA/grantreadme.txt

 >>>>> SUMMARY <<<<<
 ####################################################################
-impossible artifact is a 7 week initiation in the art of making what should not exist. it unfolds on solana with metaplex, where the blockchain acts as a ritual field: ownership bends, permanence becomes decay, and contradictions become material.
+grow the ranks of the order of imposssible artifacts on solana "tooia" is a 7 week initiation in the art of creating what should not exist. it unfolds on solana with metaplex, where the blockchain acts as a ritual field: ownership bends, permanence becomes decay, and contradictions become material.